 - Managers and supervisors of food processes shall have the necessary knowledge to be able to judge potential risks and take necessary action to remedy deficiencies

 - Periodic assessments of the effectiveness of training, instructions programmes as well as routine supervision and checks should be made to ensure that food hygiene and food safety procedures are being implemented correctly and effectively by all personnel.

 - Warehouse management shall provide and maintain documented standard operating procedure for FSMS systems compliance and its supervision at a site through records /checklists on a routine basis to control any possible hazards throughout a supply chain.

 - Management is responsible to arrange training for all food handlers regarding the hygienic handling of food as well as personal hygiene (good hygiene practices).

 Self-evaluation and review

-Warehouse must have a self-evaluation process to review the effectiveness of the implemented food safety system at periodic intervals though internal and external audits.
+Warehouse must have a self-evaluation process to review the effectiveness of the implemented food safety system at periodic intervals through internal and external audits.

 Documentation and records

 Appropriate documentation and records of processing, production, and distributions shall be maintained in a legible manner, retained in good condition for a period of one year or the shelf-life of the product, whichever is more.